alexlafroscia/ember-context/README.md

 # @alexlafroscia/ember-context

-Consume values from elsewhere in your Ember application, without directly passing them
+Consume values from elsewhere in your Ember application

 ## Compatibility